cdapio/cdap/cdap-docs/reference/source/http-restful-api/lifecycle.rst

 .. _http-restful-api-cdap-client:

 ===========================================================
-Client HTTP RESTful API
+Lifecycle HTTP RESTful API
 ===========================================================

-Use the CDAP Client HTTP API to deploy or delete Applications and manage the life cycle of Flows, Procedures, MapReduce jobs, Workflows, and Custom Services.
+Use the CDAP Lifecycle HTTP API to deploy or delete Applications and manage the life cycle of Flows, Procedures, MapReduce jobs, Workflows, and Custom Services.

 .. highlight:: console